-There can’t be a single movie fan that doesn’t know the words uttered by Michael Caine as one of the minis explodes whilst the crooks prepare for their upcoming crime in the iconic British film The Italian Job
+There can’t be a single movie fan that doesn’t know the words uttered by Michael Caine as a white van explodes whilst the crooks prepare for their upcoming crime in the iconic British film The Italian Job

 This year sees the 50th anniversary of the film starring Noel Coward and Caine as gang leader Charlie Croker and, to mark the occasion, Hagerty Classic Cars UK, in conjunction with Petroleum & Co, made their own version of the chase in the grounds of Stowe School.